-We will draw up a SEND Support plan for pupils causing concern or who receive a diagnosis pertaining to their mental health.
+We will draw up a SEND Support plan for pupils who require more than ordinary available provision in school.
 This will be drawn up involving the pupil, the parents and relevant health professionals.
 This may include:

 - Details of a pupil's condition

 - Special requirements and precautions

 - Medication and any side effects

 - What to do and who to contact in an emergency

 - The role the school can play